clementvidon/exams_42/README.md

 #           EXAM 42

 ## Summary

 This repository is intended to help me **learn** functions by heart for the 42 exams.
 It also aims to **improve** these functions at the same time.

-For this purpose I developed the following method:
+For this purpose I developed the following method.

-At **level 1** we find the different 42 exams `rank02 rank03 rank04 ...` as well
-as the `tools` folder that contains my exam `vimrc` or debugging tools to quickly test functions improvement.
+At **level 1** we find `functions` folder as well and the `tools` folder that contains my exam `vimrc` or debugging tools to quickly test functions improvement.

-At **level 2** we find the different subjects that we can meet during the exam.
+Inside the `functions` directory we find a folder for each function that we can meet during the exams.

-At **level 3** we find the core of the method, three source files:
+Inside each of these folder we find the core of the method, three source files:
 - `base.c` functional starting point, *must not be modified*.
 - `check.c` the improvement file, with annotation and modifications allowed.
 - `try.c` this file will be used and reused to code and recode the function by heart.
 - (optionally) a `doc` and `test` folders.

 ## Method

 The workflow is the following:
 1. recode the function into `try.c`